HarshitJain1923/Ai-Optimized-OS-OS-LAB-Project-/README.md

 * A Linux environment (preferably Debian/Ubuntu-based).
 * Standard build tools (`make`, etc.).
-* Dependencies required by the Pop!_OS build system (refer to Pop!_OS documentation if needed).
+* Dependencies required by the Pop!_OS build system.
 * The `gpu.py` script and `gpu.png` icon file available at the locations you specify in the `Makefile`.
+* If implementing the ML power management, the modified Rust code needs to be compiled and integrated into the relevant system package that will be included in the ISO build (this step is *not* covered by the provided `Makefile` snippet).
-* Sufficient disk space for the build process and the final ISO.
+* Sufficient disk space and `sudo` privileges.
-* `sudo` privileges are required for many build steps.

 ## How to Build

-1.  **Configure:** Review the configuration variables at the top of the `Makefile` (`DISTRO_CODE`, `DISTRO_VERSION`, etc.) and adjust if necessary.
+1.  **Configure:** Review variables in the `Makefile`.
-2.  **Update Paths:** **Crucially**, edit the `iso:` target in the `Makefile` and replace `path/to/gpu.py` and `path/to/gpu.png` with the correct paths to your files.
+2.  **Update Paths:** Edit the `iso:` target in `Makefile` and replace `path/to/gpu.py` and `path/to/gpu.png`.
-3.  **Build the ISO:** Open a terminal in the directory containing the `Makefile` and run:
+3.  **Build the ISO:**
     ```bash
     make iso
     ```
-4.  **Build All Components (Optional):** To build the ISO, zsync file, and checksums:
+4.  **Build All (Optional):**
     ```bash
     make all
     ```

-The resulting ISO file will be located in the `build/` directory (or as configured by the included makefiles).
+The resulting ISO file will be located in the `build/` directory.

 ## Post-Installation Notes

-After installing Pop!_OS using the ISO generated by this `Makefile`:
+After installing Pop!_OS using the ISO generated by this configuration:

 * The NVIDIA CUDA Toolkit will be pre-installed.
-You can verify this by checking for `nvcc` or NVIDIA driver tools.
-* The "GPU Monitor" application should be available in your application menu (usually found under Utilities or System Tools).
-You can launch it to monitor your GPU.
+* The "GPU Monitor" application should be available in your application menu.
+* The power management system should incorporate the ML-based adaptive profile selection (assuming the modified daemon was correctly built and included in the ISO).
+The system will learn and adjust profile usage over time.
-* You will still need to install GPU-accelerated versions of frameworks like PyTorch or TensorFlow separately if required, but they will be able to utilize the pre-installed CUDA toolkit.
+* You may still need to install GPU-accelerated ML frameworks (PyTorch, TensorFlow) manually via `pip` or other package managers.